January 15, 2024

 A grant can pay for travel costs to enable INTO members to meet in person and exchange knowledge.
 All INTO members are eligible to apply, but at least one partner organisation involved must be a full member of INTO.
 A maximum of one grant will be awarded per INTO member organisation.

-- For projects including travel, INTO typically expects the beneficiary organisation to meet the costs associated with hosting
+- INTO typically expects the beneficiary organisation to meet the costs associated with hosting, meaning that grant monies can be put towards the travel (by rail, sea or air).

 If you’d like to stay up to date on opportunities available to INTO members, sign up to our newsletter and keep an eye on our social media channels.